More detailed overview per category :

 Deze heb ik ook!
 Geweldige cd player!

 is het een goede beslissing om over te schakelen van American Audio PSX's naar deze CDJ-200's?
 Of is dit nutteloos?
 Ik zoek namelijk een meer basic cd-speler met de basis functies die perfect werken.
 Deze lijkt mij dan ook perfect daarvoor.
-Stuur mij een pm voor uitleg/advies smile
+Stuur mij een pm voor uitleg/advies Winking my eye

 thx